bright/new-www/src/mdData/blog/2021-01-06-request-typing.md

 ### Prerequisite

-Let's imagine a player from game:
+Let's imagine a player entity from a game:

 ```typescript
 // Create a type for our object